Daninet/hash-wasm/README.md

   iterations: number, // number of iterations to perform
   hashLength: number, // output size in bytes
-  hashFunction: Promise<IHasher>, // the return value of a function like createSHA1()
-  outputType: 'hex' | 'binary', // by default returns hex string }): Promise<string | Uint8Array>
+  hashFunction: Promise<IHasher>, // the return value of a function like createSHA1() outputType?: 'hex' | 'binary', // by default returns hex string }): Promise<string | Uint8Array>

 interface IArgon2Options {